virtuozzo/cloudscripting-docs/docs/creating-templates/user-input-parameters.md

 }
 ```

-In all the other cases, i.e. when a custom error is not predefined within the `errorHandler` block, the default pop-up window type is *error* with an output message.
+In all the other cases, i.e. when a custom response is not predefined within the `responses` block, the default pop-up window type is *error* with an output message.

 #Success Text Customization